PyCQA/meta/source/getting-in-touch.rst

 #.
 You can start discussions by opening issues on our meta_ repository

 #.
+You can join us on Discord_ where every project will receive space of their
+   own for conversations and collaborations.

-You can chat with us on IRC on the Freenode_ server in the
+#.
+You can chat with a few of us on IRC on the Libera.chat_ server in the
    ``##python-code-quality`` channel (See also ":ref:`using-irc`")

 #.
 You can join our `mailing list`_ (this list does not receive a large amount